harsha4824/Project-Milestone-01/docs/projectIntegrationManagement/projectManagementPlan.md

 ## 1.3	**Management and Technical Approaches**

 ### 1.3.1 **Objective:**
 Deliver the product within the time and of high quality.
-The Project Manager and Quality Specialist team together monitor the project to achieve this by respectively checking that progress is made as planned and monitoring the quality of the website at various stages
+The Project Manager and Quality Specialist team together monitor the project to achieve this by respectively checking that progress is made as planned and monitoring the quality of the website at various stages.

 A group of four members will be working on this project.
 Additional resources will be hired for certain duration to complete the project.